Erika Zazzu

 I am qualified with BSc Hons in Counselling & Psychotherapy: Professional Practice

-I also have further training in the following:
+I also have continued professional development in short courses/ workshops and classes in the following:

 Imago Parenting